Cumberland Island National Seashore, Georgia

 Cumberland Island National Seashore by the National Park Service

 Spain settled Georgia’s Sea Islands in the second half of the 16th century and quickly established Catholic missionary provinces among the indigenous tribes.
-Cumberland Island, the largest of Georgia’s isles, was the site of a large Spanish fort and several Catholic missions where members of the island’s large Timucua tribe learned the Spanish language and converted to Catholicism.
-The Spanish occupation of the island lasted almost a century, ending only when pressure from other European and American Indian competitors and raids by pirates forced them to abandon the Georgia Sea Islands and move south to St. Augustine, Florida.
-In the 18th century, Britain and then the United States owned the island, and it passed into private ownership.
+Cumberland Island, the largest of Georgia’s isles, was the site of a large Spanish fort and several Catholic missions, where members of the island’s large Timucua tribe learned Spanish and converted to Catholicism.
+The Spanish occupation of the island lasted almost a century, ending only when pressure from other European and American Indian competitors and pirate raids forced them to abandon the Georgia Sea Islands and relocate south to St. Augustine, Florida.
+In the 18th century, Britain, and later the United States, owned the island, which then passed into private ownership.
 Today, its natural beauty and historic features are preserved by the Cumberland Island National Seashore.

 Pedro Menendez de Aviles, by Francisco de Paula Marti, 1791